 KCS requires all agents to constantly review and revise the knowledge base, avoid duplication, and ensure knowledge articles are current and relevant.
 It also gives leaders data and insights to improve the knowledge management program.

 Because customer expectations are constantly evolving, so too must customer service.
 Customer service knowledge management is about creating efficiencies.
-And about empowering your agents with tools and processes that let them focus on delivering the best possible customer experience.
+It’s about empowering your agents with tools and processes that let them focus on delivering the best possible customer experience.

 “Knowledge management focuses on being more thoughtful about where you’re holding your organizational knowledge,” explained Ollivier.
 “It’s about curating that knowledge so if people are working from home, you have an intuitive structure and organizational system so they can find that document or knowledge article.”